Higher homotopy categories, higher derivators, and K-theory: Introduction

 which is usually not an equivalence.
 The properties of this functor are relevant for understanding the interaction of $K$-colimits in $\C$ and in $\h_n \C$.
 One of our conclusions (Corollary \ref{n-d_homotopy_cat}) is the following:

 Moreover, in connection with higher weak colimits in $\h_n \C$, we also conclude (Corollary \ref{cor_weak_pushouts}):

-We will explore the connections of higher weak (co)limits with adjoint functor theorems and Brown representability in future joint work with H. K. Nguyen and C. Schrade (continuing our work in \cite{gaft}).
+These properties of homotopy $n$-categories $\h_n\C$ single out a class of $n$-categories for each $n \geq 1$, called \emph{(finitely) weakly cocomplete $n$-categories} (Definition \ref{weakly-cocomplete-n-cat}).
+These classes of $\infty$-categories form a sequence of refinements between ordinary categories with (finite) coproducts and weak pushouts and (finitely) cocomplete $\infty$-categories.
+We explore further the properties of these $n$-categories in connection with adjoint functor theorems and (higher) Brown representability in joint work with H. K. Nguyen and C. Schrade \cite{more-gaft} (building on and extending our previous joint work in \cite{gaft}).

 (b) \textbf{Higher derivators.} The main example of a (pre)derivator is given by the 2-functor which sends a small category $I$ to the homotopy category $\h_1(\C^{N(I)})$, for suitable choices of an $\infty$-category $\C$.
 Using homotopy $n$-categories instead, we may consider more generally the example of the enriched functor which sends a simplicial set $K$ to the homotopy $n$-category $\h_n(\C^K)$.
-Following the axiomatic definition of ordinary derivators, we introduce the definition of an $n$-derivator which encapsulates the salient, abstract properties of this example.
-The basic definitions and properties of (left, right, pointed, stable) $n$-(pre)derivators, $1 \leq n \leq \infty$, are discussed in Section \ref{sec:higher_derivators}.
+Following the axiomatic definition of ordinary derivators, we introduce a definition of an $n$-derivator, which is meant to encapsulate the main abstract properties of this example.
+The basic definitions and properties of (left, right, pointed, stable) $n$-(pre)derivators, $1 \leq n \leq \infty$, will be discussed in Section \ref{sec:higher_derivators}.
 For any $\infty$-category $\C$, there is an associated $n$-prederivator

 where $\dia$ denotes a category of diagram shapes and $\catn$ is the $\infty$-category of $n$-categories.
 These assemble to define a tower of $\infty$-prederivators: